eprintsug/repairXapianIndex/README.md

 ````

 Decide now
-- If the backup is ok, it can be restored followed by a partial reindex.
+- If the backup is ok, it can be restored followed by a partial reindex run.
-- If the backup is NOT ok, you have to do a full reindex.
+- If the backup is NOT ok, you must carry out a full reindex run.

-## Partial Reindex
+## Partial Reindex Run

 - stop indexer and httpd processes
 - restore files from backup: